Neptune Blog

 To choose the best machine learning model for a given dataset, it’s essential to consider the features or parameters of the model.
 The parameters and model objectives help to gauge the model’s flexibility, assumptions, and learning style.

-There are several other behavioural features of the model that can be taken into account, like the type of assumptions made by the model, parametricity, speed, learning styles (tree-based vs non-tree based), and more.
+Several other behavioural features of the model can be taken into account, like the type of assumptions made by the model, parametricity, speed, learning styles (tree-based vs non-tree-based), and more.

 You can use parallel coordinates to see how different model parameters affect the metrics.
 Here’s what it looks like in Neptune: